 Proving any wrongful death case can be challenging based on the situation, but there’s still hope for families who wish to seek recovery in a court of law.
 Whenever there is a significant time gap, the key factor is going to be showing that the person passed away due to the original injury and not due to an unrelated cause.

 An experienced attorney with investigative skills can be a big help in any wrongful death case, but it’s especially important in cases when there is a time gap between the initial injury and death.
 He or she can help you protect your rights in this complex legal situation and discuss your legal options to move forward with your claim.

 Get Legal Help Today

 The attorneys at Wayne Wright LLP have been defending the legal rights of survivors for decades, and we’re here to help you and your family seek the compensation you may be owed in a court of law.
-To arrange a free, no-obligation consultation with one of our legal professionals, call us by phone, use our contact form to send an email, or click the live chat box on this page now.
+To arrange a free, no-obligation consultation with a wrongful death lawyer, call us by phone, use our contact form to send an email, or click the live chat box on this page now.